collinsolucho/personal-financeDashboard/README.md

 npm run dev
 ```

 Your application will be available at `http://localhost:5173`.
+Once running, navigate to the home page to see your personal finance overview.

 ## Building for Production